UK companies, Bakkafrost solidify relationships with Japanese buyers

 Japan is a net importer of seafood and as its domestic production continues to fall, the East Asian nation is increasingly becoming a lucrative market for U.K. seafood producers to target.
 U.K. seafood sold in Japan includes farmed Atlantic salmon, mackerel, langoustines, brown crab, whelk, and European blue lobster.

-Salmon accounted for 56 percent of all seafood exports from Scotland in 2022, and thus far in the current year, the total is higher.
+Salmon accounted for 56 percent of all seafood exports from Scotland in 2022, and thus far in the current year, the total is higher, with sales to Asia also increasing.
 For the U.K. as a whole, salmon comprised 33 percent of the country’s overall seafood exports, jumping to 41 percent with smoked and processed salmon included.
 The 2022 total for Scottish salmon products sold amounted to GBP 705 million in trade value (USD 896 million, EUR 824 million).

 Glyvrar, Faroe Islands-headquartered Bakkafrost, which operates salmon-farming sites across the west coast of Scotland through its acquisition of the Scottish Salmon Company in 2019, also had a presence at the expo.
 In July, the company hosted Tadashi Fujiwara, the consul general of Japan, along with representatives of Seafood Scotland, at its Edinburgh office.
 Adam Wing, the head of trade marketing for the U.K., Middle East, and Asian markets at Seafood Scotland, invited Fujiwara and Japan’s Cultural Diplomat Sora Sato to sample Scottish seafood prepared in Japanese style by the Edinburgh restaurant Harajuku Kitchen.